Reasons One Might Consider Declawing Their Cat

-Heart valve problems and heart murmurs are quite common in us humans as we age. ( read here ) Some cases need no treatment, some can be treated conservatively with medication, and in some, heart valves needs to be replaced.
-In other cases, the thin lining layers of the heart become inflamed (endocarditis).
-Cat owners in all those situations are more susceptible to severe complications of cat scratch fever should they be exposed to it. ( read here ,here ,here , here & here) Sometimes blood tests for bartonella remain negative and the diagnosis can only be made by removing a small biopsy specimen (snippet of tissue) from the patient’s heart valve itself. ( read here )
+Heart valve distortions and resulting heart murmurs are quite common in us as we get older. (read here) Some cases need no treatment, some can be treated conservatively with medication, and in some, heart valves needs to be replaced.
+In other cases, the thin lining layer of the heart becomes inflamed (endocarditis).
+Cat owners in all those situations are more susceptible to the complications of cat scratch fever should they be exposed to it. (read here, here, here, here & here) Sometimes biofilms form and blood tests for bartonella remain negative. (read here) In those situations, the diagnosis can only be made by removing a small biopsy specimen (snippet of tissue) from the patient’s heart valve itself. (read here)

 Less Documented But Claimed By Some Physicians

 Bartonella has the ability to cause chronic inflammation in just about any part of the body.
-Generally, it is persistent fever and enlarged lymph nodes that lead physicians to test for bartonella involvement. ( read here ) Just because a person tests positive for bartonella or improves when given an antibiotic known to cure bartonellosis is not proof that whatever symptoms that person experienced were caused by bartonella.
+Generally, it is persistent fever and enlarged lymph nodes that lead physicians to suspect and test for bartonella involvement. (read here) But just because a person tests positive for bartonella and/or improves when given an antibiotic known to cure bartonellosis is not proof that whatever symptoms that person experienced were caused by bartonella.
 Read some articles that suggest as link between the presence of bartonella and psychiatric issues, the worsening of those issues and other bizarre syndromes.
-But keep in mind that cause and effect have not been satisfactorily proven. (read here, here ,here & here )
+But keep in mind that cause and effect have not been satisfactorily proven. (read here, here, here & here)

 Bartonella As A Threat To Your Veterinarian

 Who is most likely to be scratched by a cat?
-Of course, it is your veterinarian and his or her employees.
-So it should come as no surprise that veterinarians and folks that work with lots of cats lead the list when it comes to Bartonella henselae exposure. ( read here , here & here ) Veterinary medicine is one of the high stress professions; so a lot of the symptoms seen in these studies could have had causes unrelated to or only partially related to their exposure to cat scratch fever.
-Another of the failings of our professional associations, the AVMA and the BVA , is that this has never been adequately explored.
+Of course, it is your veterinarian, his or her employees and shelter workers.
+So, it should come as no surprise that veterinarians and folks that work with many cats lead the list when it comes to Bartonella henselae exposure. (read here, here & here) Veterinary medicine is a high-stress profession; so a lot of the symptoms seen in these studies could also have causes unrelated to, or only partially related to their exposure to cat scratch fever.

 Are There Other Diseases That Cats Can Transmit Through Their Claws?

 Rickettsia felis is the latest candidate.
-But as to proven transmission through a scratch, we really do not know one way or the other yet. ( read here ) Like Bartonella, R. felis can also catch a ride to humans and other cats on cat fleas.
-When Rickettsia felis infects people, the fever, rash and headache it produces are indistinguishable from cat scratch fever.
-Occasion it affects on people are considerably more severe.
+But as to proven transmission through a scratch, we really do not yet know one way or the other. (read here) Like Bartonella, R. felis can also catch a ride to humans and other cats on cat fleas.
+When Rickettsia felis infects people, the fever, rash, and headache it produces are indistinguishable from cat scratch fever.
+Occasionally, it affects on people are considerably more severe.
 In some areas of the world, this organism has become even more common than Bartonella.
 R. felis wasn’t recognized as a threat to humans until 1991.
-Again, it is your veterinarian who is at the front of the line for exposure risk. (read here) In my experience, veterinarians are considerably more likely to be scratched by a cat than bitten by a cat flea.
-Diagnostic tests (including PCR) for exposure to this organism are not particularly sensitive. ( read here ) Although there is more awareness among the medical community than there once was, we still know quite little about the many ways Rickettsia felis it is transmitted.
+Again, it is your veterinarian who is at the front of the line for exposure risk. (read here) Diagnostic tests (including PCR tests) for exposure to this organism are not particularly sensitive. (read here) Although there is more awareness among the medical community than there once was, we still know quite little about the many ways Rickettsia felis it is transmitted.
 Other organisms can infect humans through the scratch of a cat.
 Pseudomonas bacteria are one. (read here) Pasteurella and strep bacteria are two more. (read here, here & here)

 Antibiotic Resistant Bacteria

-Enough About People! – Are There Cats Whose Health Might Improve If They Were Declawed?
+Enough About People! — Are There Cats Whose Own Health Might Improve If They Were Declawed?

 A few of those cats exit too: